Skip to main content

 How long does a Vibecademy certification take?

-Most practitioners complete a tool-track certification in two to four weeks of part-time work.
+Most builders complete a tool-track certification in two to four weeks of part-time work.
 The path is reviewed-work, not seat-time — you earn the credential when your diffs hold up, not when you finish the videos.

 Do I need to know how to code before I start?

-Vibecademy is structured for practitioners already shipping.
+Vibecademy is structured for builders already shipping.
 If you write production code today and want to operate AI coding tools at the same standard, this is the right path.
 If you are learning to code for the first time, start with a beginner platform first and return when you are shipping.

 Continue Reading